MortimerGoro/MGSwipeTableCell/README.md

  * Delegate method to setup the swipe buttons and swipe/expansion settings
  * Buttons can be any kind of UIView but it's recommended to use the convenience MGSwipeButton class
  * Setting up buttons with this delegate instead of using cell properties improves memory usage because buttons are only created in demand
- * @param swipeTableCell the UITableVieCel to configure.
+ * @param swipeTableCell the UITableViewCell to configure.
 You can get the indexPath using [tableView indexPathForCell:cell]
  * @param direction The swipe direction (left to right or right to left)
  * @param swipeSettings instance to configure the swipe transition and setting (optional)
  * @param expansionSettings instance to configure button expansions (optional)